-In basketball, this could be crossing half court when possession changes, in football (soccer) when there is a free kick or throw in, in rugby codes when possession changes hands and you are lining up offensively or defensively, or even in swimming when you push off the wall to start the next lap?
+In basketball, this could be crossing half-court when possession changes.
+In football (soccer) maybe when there is a free kick or throw-in?
+For both rugby codes moments when possession changes hands and you are lining up offensively or defensively.
+Even in swimming how about when you push off the wall to start the next lap?

 As you can see, these moments don’t have to be very